k21971/EvilHack/doc/evilhack-changelog.md

 - Adjustment to last commit (monsters/gloves/rings)
 - Fix: monsters/pets ailments not always cured via eating certain foods
 - Player can use a hammer and a forge to free themselves from ball & chain
+- Attacking with a cursed weapon can sometimes do odd things